— Officially: Eesti Vabariik.

 — Structure: The parliament (Riigikogu) is elected through geographical constituencies modified by proportional representation, and chooses the prime minister.

-— Governing parties: Eesti Reformierakond; Sotsiaaldemokraatlik Erakond; Isamaa ja Res Publica Liit.
+— Governing parties: Eesti Keskerakond; Sotsiaaldemokraatlik Erakond; Isamaa ja Res Publica Liit.

-— Other parliamentary parties: Eesti Keskerakond, led by Edgar Savisaar; Eesti Vabaerakond; Eesti Konservatiivne Rahvaerakond.
+— Other parliamentary parties: Eesti Reformierakond; Eesti Vabaerakond; Eesti Konservatiivne Rahvaerakond.

 — Other significant parties: Erakond Eestimaa Rohelised.

 — Assessment: The most successful of the Baltics in transitioning.
 Reformierakond was leading a government under Siim Kallas (2002-3) with Keskerakond.
-KE won a plurality of the popular vote in 2003 elections, but tied with the new Res Publica for seats; then-president Arnold Rüütel (2001-6) chose Juhan Parts of Res Publica to form a coalition, and he did so with RE and Rahvaliit (a precursor to EKRE).
+KE won a plurality of the popular vote in 2003 elections, but tied with the new Res Publica for seats; then-president Arnold Rüütel (2001-6) chose Juhan Parts (2003-5) of Res Publica to form a coalition, and he did so with RE and Rahvaliit (a precursor to EKRE).
 Parts lost a vote of no confidence in 2005.
-Rüütel then turned to Andrus Ansip of RE, who formed a coalition with KE and Rahvaliit.
+Rüütel then turned to Andrus Ansip (2005-14) of RE, who formed a coalition with KE and Rahvaliit.
 In 2007 elections RE won a slight edge over KE; Ansip formed a new government with IRL and SDE.
 In 2009 SDE was removed from the governing coalition; RE and IRL continued with just under a majority in parliament.
-In a 2011 parliamentary election, RE and IRL together won a slight majority of seats; Ansip finally resigned in 2014, replaced by Rõivas of RE, who formed a coalition with SDE.
+In a 2011 parliamentary election, RE and IRL together won a slight majority of seats; Ansip finally resigned in 2014, replaced by Taavi Rõivas (2014-6) of RE, who formed a coalition with SDE.
 Both parties lost seats in the 2015 parliamentary election, and IRL was brought into the government.
+The new coalition split in 2016, and KE formed a new government under Ratas.

 — FH: 1-1, free.
 Econ: 7.68 (37), flawed democracy.